Board member John Mina (right) and David Scheven atop Mount Kilimanjaro

 For thirteen years, she had her own consulting business and helped over forty organizations in resource and organizational development, board governance, land projects, and strategic planning.

 Karen has provided service on many nonprofit boards including the Greater Washington D.C.
 Chapter of the Association of Fundraising Professionals, Potomac Conservancy, American Rivers, GLOBE, National Environmental Education Foundation, National Recreation and Park Association, Montana Land Reliance Foundation and Student Conservation Association.
 She has served on Allegheny College’s Alumni Council, chaired a regional campaign committee, served on her 50th college reunion steering committee and chaired the Class Gift Committee.
-She currently is an Advisory Council Member of VIEW (Veterinary Initiative for Endangered Wildlife) and a President’s Council Member of Lutheran Immigration and Refugee Service.
-Kress has a B.A. in English Literature and an M.A. in English History.
+She currently is a Board Member of VIEW (Veterinary Initiative for Endangered Wildlife) and a President’s Council Member of Global Refuge.

 Ashley Eady Smith